Published: December 28, 2021

-2. The first YouTube video wasn’t uploaded until over a month after the site went active.
+2. YouTube only uploaded its first video over a month after the site went active.

-Although the domain name has been active since February 2005, the very first video was uploaded on April 23, 2005.
-The first video was titled “Me at the Zoo,” which shows co-founder Jawed Karim taking a stroll at the San Diego Zoo.
-This may be one of the cuter YouTube stats for nerds.
+Although the domain name had been active since February 2005, it wasn’t until April 23, 2005, that it uploaded its first video.
+It’s titled “Me at the Zoo” and shows Jawed Karim taking a stroll at the San Diego Zoo.
+It may be one of the cuter YouTube stats for nerds.

 3. YouTube first included advertisements in 2007.